yaritaft/intive/README.md

 #### Dependencies
 `coverage==4.5.4`

-They can also be found in requirements.txt.
+Dependencies can also be found in requirements.txt.

 ### Standards